immediatus/immediatus.github.io/content/blog/2025-10-15/index.md

 - \\(\text{eCPM}_1 = 12 \times 0.1 = 1.2\\)
 - Tie!
 (Typically broken by random selection or bid amount)

-GSP creates **strategic bidding behavior** because advertisers can increase profit by bidding below true value while still winning. ∎
+**Conclusion**: We've shown by counterexample that advertisers can deviate from truthful bidding and maintain the same outcome.
+Therefore, GSP is **not incentive-compatible** (not truthful) - advertisers have incentive to strategically shade their bids below true value. ∎

 **Theorem 2: GSP Revenue ≥ VCG Revenue (in equilibrium)**